 This is obviously only one of many more suits to come.
 The accidental death of anyone, especially a child, prompts frustration and anger, but I’m not sure how the unsafe claim for the bus’ lack of seatbelts will play out.

 Medicare continues to make efforts to try, post Haro v.
 Sebelius, to make for an easier solution for dealing with Medicare liens.
 The latest?
-In very small cases, the types of cases more likely to be handled by injury victims themselves as opposed to personal injury lawyers, Medicare will offer a 25% gross payment alternative to dealing with Medicare on a lien.
+In very small cases, they are more likely to be handled by injury victims themselves as opposed to personal injury lawyers, Medicare will offer a 25% gross payment alternative to dealing with Medicare on a lien.

 It is certainly not the deal of a lifetime by any stretch.
 More importantly, it is only for cases that do not exceed $5,000.
 But the option applies in: